ariefgp/awesome-time-tracking-data/pages/privacy-policy.en.md

 ## Contact Us

-If you have questions, concerns, or requests regarding this Privacy Policy or our data practices, please contact us at:
+If you have questions, concerns, or requests regarding this Privacy Policy or our data practices, we are committed to addressing your concerns and protecting your privacy.

-**Email**: [Your contact email]
-**Address**: [Your business address]

-We are committed to addressing your concerns and protecting your privacy.